- October 10, 2020

 With this technology we can have various “breakout rooms” where each party is placed in their own virtual room.
 The mediator can go between rooms efficiently, effectively and with significant progress being made.

-Reliance on Trained Mediators
+Reliance on a Trained Divorce Mediator

 Given the technological and scheduling challenges that distanced mediation requires, one of the biggest changes relates to how professional mediators handle their work.
 No matter how much technology has improved, nothing is quite the same as being in the same room as the involved parties.
 Mediators are now seeking ways to preserve the experience under these difficult circumstances.